The Best Foam Rollers For Head To Toe Muscle Recovery

 Foam rolling.
 It can be painful.
 It can seem monotonous.
-But incorporating it into your workout routine may be doing your muscles a big favour.
+But incorporating it into your workout routine may be doing your muscles a big favor.

 If you're an athlete, or even just a casual gym-goer, you likely know about the myriad benefits of taking just five or ten minutes to "roll out."
 To an onlooker, it's an awkward process.
 You're writhing around on the ground rubbing your body against a weird foamy log.
 If an alien came down to Earth and the first thing they saw was a human foam rolling, they might turn around.